Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 The panelists also discussed the unique needs of onboarding for remote employees.
 They specified three focus areas for this: Assign people that remote employees could go to for advice and help.
 Second was encouraging and subsidizing HQ visits by remote employees.
 And lastly, turn their hiring into an “event.”

-According to Nassim, the key for remote workers at MailChimp is meeting as many employees as you can the first week, visiting the office at least four times a year -- with the explicit premise that you’re not expected to ship during that time.
-“You can do that from home when you have time, when you're in the office, you’re here to meet people.”
+According to Nassim, the key for remote workers at MailChimp is meeting as many employees as you can the first week, visiting the office at least four times a year — with the explicit premise that you’re not expected to ship during that time.
+“You can do that from home when you have time, when you’re in the office, you’re here to meet people.”
+A visit is first and foremost about face-to-face time.

 Laurel corroborated this, adding that, basically, the most important aspect for remote employee onboarding is making sure the employee feels “very educated” and “understands where they can go to find answers.”
 “That first day of a remote job is a strange thing like you opened up your laptop and you think, well I hope this is legit,” said Laurel.
 So “making it a big splash and shipping out some swag and setting up a bunch of meetings, it really helps initiate that feeling that you’ve joined a team.”